rosette-api-community/compare-vocabulary/README.md

 ## [Jupyter Notebook]((http://nbviewer.jupyter.org/github/zyocum/compare-vocabulary/blob/master/visualize.ipynb))

 The simplest way to get started is to access the Jupyter notebook online [**here**](http://nbviewer.jupyter.org/github/zyocum/compare-vocabulary/blob/master/visualize.ipynb).
-You can also run the notebook locally (after following the setup instructions below) by running:
+You can also run the notebook locally (after following [the setup instructions below](https://github.com/zyocum/compare-vocabulary/blob/master/README.md#setup)) by running:

 	(compare-vocabulary) $ jupyter notebook visualize.ipynb

-You can add to/replace the data directories of plain-text files in the `data` directory.
+You can add to/replace the data directories of plain-text files in the [`data`](https://github.com/zyocum/compare-vocabulary/tree/master/data) directory.
 (Some corpora of poems by several famous poets are provided as examples.)

 ## Setup

 This repository is written for Python 3.6.3 or later.
-First it is recommended that you set up a virtual environment.
+It is recommended that you set up a virtual environment first.
 In this directory run:

     $ python3 $(which virtualenv) .